32ndOfAnInch/collectibles_database/README.md

 * Profile management with profile pictures
 * Collectible item creation and management
 * Search functionality to find specific items or users
+  * Enhanced with fuzzy matching nlp libraries (spacy and fuzzywuzzy) to find closest matching items from given list from db
 * Statistics
 * Friend request system for connecting with other collectors
   * Ability to see a friend's collectible items